WEVI

 WEVI (101.3 FM) is a radio station licensed to serve Frederiksted, U.S. Virgin Islands.
 The station is owned by Halima S. Roebuck, through licensee HSR Communications, LLC.
-It airs a Urban contemporary format that offers a mix of Hip Hop, R&B, Reggae, Dancehall Calypso, Soca and AfroBeats.
+It airs an urban contemporary format that offers a mix of hip hop, R&B, reggae, Dancehall Calypso, soca and Afrobeats.
 It is branded as ROE FM 101.3.

 The station has been assigned these call letters by the Federal Communications Commission since November 27, 2001.